-Also, every year, right before October, the official site inktober.com publishes a list with of themes to draw for the each day of the month.
+Also, every year, right before October, the official site inktober.com publishes a list of themes to draw for every day of the month.

-Hashtags used for this art challenge: #inktober and #intober2019 #ink #instainktober
+Hashtags used for this art challenge: #inktober and #intober2022 #ink #instainktober

 Below you can find a text list – if you are a foreigner, and don’t know the meaning of a certain word, just copy it and translate in google translator.